Skip to main content

 Unauthorized software

 Installing unauthorized software on corporate devices poses a severe risk to an organization’s cybersecurity.
-Employees can intentionally or inadvertently download unlicensed products that may contain malware and ransomware that transfers data to an external system without the user’s knowledge.
-Another way for malware to get into corporate devices and networks is through shady websites if negligent employees access them from corporate computers.
+Employees may either intentionally or inadvertently download unlicensed products containing malware or ransomware that transfers data to an external system without the user’s knowledge.
+Another way malware can infect corporate devices and networks is through shady websites visited by naive employees using company computers.

 Supply chain attacks

-Your partners, suppliers, and other third parties with access to your organization’s infrastructure are a source of supply chain cybersecurity risks.
+Your partners, suppliers, and other third parties with access to your organization’s infrastructure are potential sources of supply chain threats.
 In a supply chain attack, cybercriminals may infiltrate one of your suppliers and escalate the attack to access your organization’s data.
-According to the 8th Annual State of the Supply Chain Report by Sonatype, there was a 742% average annual increase in software supply chain attacks from 2019 through 2022.

-Let’s now explore several real data exfiltration attacks.
+Let’s now look at several examples of real-life data exfiltration attacks.

 Data exfiltration attack examples